 Members of the Finance team are also available to support PTA leaders in their compliance with state and federal financial requirements, such as filing the annual 990 with the IRS and sales tax filings with the State Comptroller.

-MEMBER SERVICES | memberservices@txpta.org
+LEADER ENGAGEMENT | leaderengagement@txpta.org

-The Member Services team gives direct support to PTA leaders and members.
-They assist with member recruitment strategies, bylaws and standing rules, organizing PTAs, and general questions on leading and managing a PTA.
+The Leader Engagement team gives direct support to PTA leaders and members.
+They assist with standards of continuing affiliation, bylaws and standing rules, organizing PTAs, and general questions on leading and managing a PTA.